 He has been on the speaker’s bureau of the Libertarian Freedom Council, and has appeared on numerous state and national media, including C-Span, “Damn Right Diner,” Brian Higgins, TalkBack (Lisa Evers), WNYC-AM Radio (Brian Lehrer), etc.; he was once interviewed by ‘Johnny Rotten’ Lyden, and Alan Chartock on WAMC.

 He encourages African American individuals and companies “to fully realize their freedoms and restore the economic prosperity comparable to the rest of America, we must reclaim responsibility for our lives.”
-Mr. Clifton is Chief Technology Officer for the site of East New York Holdings Ltd,, a business consultation service that applies social science concepts to furthering minority business development in the New York market.
+Mr. Clifton was Chief Technology Officer for the site of East New York Holdings Ltd,, a business consultation service that applies social science concepts to furthering minority business development in the New York market.
 He may be contacted at 347-869-1729, or e-mail: email@example.com.